TITLE Access Specialist

 Skills: An understanding of federal and state policies impacting the provision of services to individuals with disabilities is required.
-Effective oral and written communication skills are required.
-The ability to use Microsoft Office products and applications is required.
+An understanding of guidelines related to web accessibility, such as Section 508 of the Rehabilitations Act and the Web Content Accessibility Guidelines (WCAG) is required.
 The ability to demonstrate the use of assistive technology to increase the functional capabilities of individuals with disabilities is required.
-Effective organizational skills and follow through is required.
-An ability and willingness to work on more than one initiative at a time is required.
-An understanding of university and college operations is preferred.
+Effective verbal, written, and interpersonal communication skills are required.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES

-6. Remains competent and current on changes in policies, program matters, and advances in assistive technologies through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Dean or designee.
+10. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as directed by the Director of the Disability Resource Center.

-7. Helps to ensure the overall success of COE and ISI projects and programs by performing all other duties as assigned.
+11. Contributes to the overall success of the Disability Resource Center and Access Technology Center performing all other duties as assigned.

 OFFICE OF HUMAN RESOURCES